Rualin/GoneCharAI/README.md

 # GoneCharAI
-Repository for Artificial Шntelligence lab work
+## Repository for Artificial Шntelligence lab work

+Lab works are in branches